WCGT

 much does it cost to join the WCGT?

-Individual Member players Tour card is $175.
-(Includes
+Individual Member players

 Returning

-Member players Tour card is $150.
+Member players Tour card is $125 (Must

-Must have been member last year.
+have been member last year)

-The WCGT tour card fee
+WCGT tour card fee

-pays for the current season, and allows you to choose from the
+pays for the current season, and allows you to choose from the events offered

-may play as many or as few events as you wish.
+as many or as few events as you wish.

-play in the Tournament of Champions, you must win or tie for first in
+be invited to play in the Tournament of Champions, you must win or tie for first in

 an event and complete a minimum of six events.